cahya-wirawan/rwkv-tokenizer/README.md

 ![performance-comparison](data/performance-comparison.png)

-We compared also the multithreading/batch encoding performance using the [Huggingface Tokenizers comparison script](https://github.com/huggingface/tokenizers/blob/main/bindings/python/benches/test_tiktoken.py):
+We compared also the multithreading/batch encoding performance using a [script](tools/test_tiktoken-huggingface-rwkv.py) which based on the [Huggingface Tokenizers](https://github.com/huggingface/tokenizers):
 ![performance-comparison](data/performance-comparison-multithreading.png)

 *The simple English Wikipedia dataset can be downloaded as jsonl file from